Amherst, New Hampshire: Government and politics

-Amherst is located in New Hampshire's 2nd congressional district, represented by Democrat Ann McLane Kuster (D-Hopkinton).
-The town is located in New Hampshire's 11th State Senate district, represented by Democrat Shannon Chandley (D-Amherst).
+Amherst is located in New Hampshire's 2nd congressional district, represented by Democrat Maggie Goodlander (D-Nashua).
+The town is located in New Hampshire's 11th State Senate district, represented by Republican Tim McGough (R-Merrimack).

 In the New Hampshire House of Representatives, Amherst has two districts covering the town.
-Hillsborough 34 is a district with three seats covering just the town of Amherst; it is currently represented by three Democrats: Dan Leclerc, Jennifer Morton, and Dan Veilleux.
+Hillsborough 34 is a district with three seats covering just the town of Amherst; it is currently represented by three Democrats: Dan Leclerc, Stephanie Grund, and Dan Veilleux.
 Amherst also shares Hillsborough 37, a single-member district, with the neighboring town of Milford, New Hampshire; it is represented by Democrat Megan Murray (D-Amherst).

 Geography

 According to the United States Census Bureau, the town has a total area of 89.1 km2, of which 87.8 km2 are land and 1.3 km2, or 1.49% of the total area, are water.
 The entire town is part of the Merrimack River watershed.
 The Souhegan River, an east-flowing tributary of the Merrimack, passes through the southern part of the town, and the Souhegan's tributary Beaver Brook drains the central part of town and passes through the main village.
 Baboosic Lake is farther north, along the eastern border of the town and is fed by Joe English Brook.
 The lake drains to the east into Baboosic Brook, a tributary of the Merrimack.
 Pulpit Brook, which drains the northeastern corner of the town, flows into Baboosic Brook as well.
 Witches Brook flows through the southernmost part of the town and is a tributary of Pennichuck Brook, yet another tributary of the Merrimack.
 Amherst's highest point is on Chestnut Hill at the town's northern border, where the elevation reaches 865 ft above sea level.

 New Hampshire Route 101 crosses the town, leading northeast into Bedford and then to Manchester, and southwest into Milford.
 A spur, New Hampshire Route 101A, crosses the southern part of Amherst, connecting Milford to the west with Nashua to the southeast.
 New Hampshire Route 122 begins at Amherst village and leads south into Hollis.